-The 2024 competition will take place on Thursday, May 2, from 3pm-5pm.
-Location TBD.
+The 2025 competition will take place on Thursday, May 8, from 3pm-5pm in 202 Hamilton Conference Room.
 Sign up to participate here!

 The George William Curtis Prize provides an annual cash prize to Columbia College students who demonstrate excellence in public speaking.
 The prize was established by Samuel Putnam Avery, class of 1896, an associate of George William Curtis in the work of civil service reform.